Mondongo-cl/WSO2Notes/wso2/Install.md

 if you are experimenting dificulties to see the artifacts configuration forms.

+### Mathod 1

+Modify the ini (IntegrationStudio.ini) file and change the parameter -Dswt.autoScale=100 to -Dswt.autoScale=200, if this doesn't work use method 2.

+note: to avoid performance problems change the memory setting increasing the vm memory size.

+### Method 2

 #### Step 1: add a manifest file to change the IDE display mode.